RobAu/javascript.string.format/README.md

 Javascript implementation of java's String.format(), with additions to support formatting a percentage and postfix-SI, like 120M, 30K.

 Basic start of porting Formatter.format() to javascript.
 Currently depends on .toLocaleString() for named-date formatting.
-See here for all options: See the documentation for the format-options at: http://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html
+See here for all options: http://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html

 Supported conversions: